DPDK/dpdk/doc/guides/rel_notes/deprecation.rst

 * The ethdev structures rte_eth_link, rte_eth_dev_info and rte_eth_conf
   must be updated to support 100G link and to have a cleaner link speed API.

-* ABI changes are planned for struct rte_eth_fdir_flow in order to support extend flow director's input set.
-The release 2.2 does not contain these ABI changes, but release 2.3 will, and no backwards compatibility is planned.

-* ABI changes are planned for rte_eth_ipv4_flow and rte_eth_ipv6_flow to include more fields to be matched against.
-The release 2.2 does not contain these ABI changes, but release 2.3 will.

 * ABI changes are planned for adding four new flow types.
 This impacts RTE_ETH_FLOW_MAX.
 The release 2.2 does not contain these ABI changes, but release 2.3 will.